 Department of Health

-Over the last five years we have run two large scale programmes designed to support effective partnerships between Clinical Commissioning Groups (CCGs) and voluntary, community and social enterprise (VCSE), alongside Health and Well-being Boards and Local Authorities.
+Through building relationships and developing collective action, this work sets up effective partnerships between Clinical Commissioning Groups (CCGs) and voluntary, community and social enterprise organisations (VCSE), alongside Health and Well-being Boards and Local Authorities.

 500+ senior leaders engaged from CCGs, Local Authorities & VCSE organisations